 The evening began with a “Champagne reception”, featuring a nice, Inniskillin sparkling wine.
 Jean and I debated how “environmental” our presence at this event was—certainly it supported the producers and the idea; on the other hand, we did drive there.

 Issue unresolved, we found that seating was in tables at eight, so we randomly selected one that had two spots available.
 While at first it looked like everyone was only going to talk to those they already knew, a gentleman from Wellesley suggested we all introduce each other, and things got rolling.

 It was an interesting group.
 One couple owned Lyndon Fish Hatcheries—and also happened to have 10 children.
 The main focus of their business is growing fish to feed other fish hatcheries, but they do a small sideline in smoked arctic char.
 More on that later.
 They were there with another couple.
 He worked for Laidlaw and was frequently consulting his Blackberry; apparently he frequently had to fly out to various offices on short notice.
-But he wasn’t the type you’re probably picture now from that description— much more down to earth.
+But he wasn’t the type you’re probably picturing now from that description—he was much more down to earth.

-The Wellesley couple owned a small food shop there.
-She was noticeably younger than him, with a thick Ukranian accent, but they’d actually met in New York City.
+The Wellesley couple owned a small food shop in that town.
+She was noticeably younger than him, with a thick Ukranian accent, but they’d met in New York City.
 Apparently he decided on the first day that they’d end up married, and proceeded to woo.
 She expressed perfect satisfaction with life in Wellesley, despite spending her teenage years in Manhattan.

 The evening ended with an auction for a personal chef’s dinner (we dropped out after the first price point) and some door prizes, one of which we won!
 Dinner for four at Conestega College.
 All in all a good evening out, whether or not the earth thanks us for it.